 These are airy, gluten-free almond cookies made with few ingredients.
 They are lightly colored, with a crackly exterior and a subtle almond flavor that makes them perfect for Easter or with a cup of your favorite drink.
 It's a great way to use those leftover egg whites that have been in the fridge for a while.

-I grew up eating the commercial version of these and let me tell you that this recipe is nothing like them.
+I grew up eating the commercial version of these, and let me tell you that this recipe is nothing like them.
 So much better, of course!

-Amaretti are traditional Italian cookies, sweet and airy, flavored with almonds, and very popular for Easter and Christmas.
+These are traditional Italian cookies, sweet and airy, flavored with almonds, and very popular for Easter and Christmas.

-They come out light and chewy, are made with just 4 ingredients, and require no electric mixer, just a bowl, and a whisk.
+They come out light and chewy, are made with just 4 ingredients, and require no electric mixer, just a bowl and a whisk.

 Ingredient list